weaversa/cryptol-course/INSTALL.md

-download the files using the green `clone` button on the GitHub page, download a zip file by clicking [here](https://github.com/weaversa/cryptol-course/archive/master.zip), or you can use the command line to acquire a copy by ensuring you're in a writable working directory and issuing `git clone https://github.com/weaversa/cryptol-course.git` *(no password or keys required)*, or if you don't have `git` installed, `curl -L -ocryptol-course.zip
+download the files using the green `clone` button on the GitHub page, download a zip file by clicking [here](https://github.com/weaversa/cryptol-course/archive/master.zip), use the command line to acquire a copy by ensuring you're in a writable working directory and issuing `git clone https://github.com/weaversa/cryptol-course.git` *(no password or keys required)*, or if you don't have `git` installed, `curl -L -ocryptol-course.zip